• Skip to primary navigation

 Instructions

 • Remove the membrane from the back of the ribs be sliding a dinner knife under the membrane and over the bone.
 Lift and loosen the membrane until it tears.
 Grab the edge of the membrane with a paper towel and pull it off.
-It might come off in one big piece of you will have to remove it in smaller pieces.
+It might come off in one big piece or you will have to remove it in smaller pieces.
 This is ESSENTIAL so make sure you take it off.

 • Prepare your favorite rub in a small bowl.
 We recommend our rib rub or Sweet & Smoky Rub.

-• Spread yellow mustard evenly over the ribs covering completely.
-Next, spread the dry rub over the ribs covering completely.
+• Evenly spread yellow mustard over the ribs, covering completely.
+Spread the dry rub over the ribs covering completely.
 Wrap in saran wrap so they are completely covered.
-Place in fridge to rest a minimum of 2 hours, but we do it overnight for best results!
+Place in fridge to rest a minimum of 2 hours.
+We do it overnight for best results.

 • Prepare your smoker according to manufacture's directions to a heat of 225 degrees Fahrenheit.
-We use apple wood chips when making these ribs.
-Another great option is a competition blend of wood chips.

 • Mix together ½ cup apple juice and ½ cup water in a spray bottle and spritz ribs with mixture every half hour.

-• After 3 hours remove ribs from smoker but leave smoke on at same temperature.
+• After 3 hours, remove ribs from smoker but leave smoker on at same temperature.

 • Lay tinfoil out on counter (enough to wrap ribs in) and lay the ribs on the foil.
 Mix ½ cup bbq sauce and ½ cup apple juice together in small bowl.
 Pour it carefully over the ribs and seal up the foil so nothing leaks out.
 Place ribs back in the smoker at 225 degrees Fahrenheit for 2 hours.

-• After 2 hours has passed remove the ribs from the smoker.
-Remove the ribs from foil.
+• After 2 hours has passed, remove the ribs from the smoker and foil.
 Mix together BBQ sauce, honey and brown sugar for the finishing sauce in a mixing bowl.
 Coat ribs with finishing sauce and place back on the smoker for 1 hour.

-• Remove from smoker and brush with sauce again and serve!
+• Remove from smoker and brush with sauce again before serving.

 Nutrition Information